 Aluminum Use in Construction and Architectural Fabric Structures

-Recognizing its superior properties, architects and construction and building manufacturers have made use of aluminum for decades.
-With a weight only one third that of steel, aluminum has the strength to support very heavy objects, such as glass windows and it’s gleaming silver color has become a common sight in the window frames in high rise structures.
-This lightweight material is easy to manufacture into component parts, transport and install.
-The construction industry also benefits from the fact that aluminum requires little maintenance and, unlike concrete, for example, that needs to be cured in place, doesn’t require additional steps on installation.
+Recognizing its superior properties, architects and construction professionals have made use of aluminum for decades.
+With a weight one-third that of steel, aluminum has the strength to support very heavy objects, such as glass windows and it’s gleaming silver color has become a common sight in the window frames in high rise structures.
+This lightweight material is easy to manufacture into component parts, transport, and install.
+The construction industry also benefits from the fact that aluminum requires little maintenance.
+Unlike concrete for example, which needs to be cured in place, aluminum doesn’t require any additional steps once installed.

-Aluminum is a perfect material in the design and construction of architectural fabric structures as it offers a material that is inexpensive and abundant, easily formed into components and easy to assemble, lightweight, durable and corrosion resistant.
+Aluminum is a perfect material in the design and construction of architectural fabric structures as it offers a material that is inexpensive and abundant, easily formed, and simply assembled into lightweight, durable, and non-oxidizing supports and barriers.
 The tension fabric building industry has benefited from advances in both aluminum and fabric technologies, resulting in extremely high quality and low cost building solutions for a growing number of uses.

-Recognizing the many advantages of aluminum where portability, durability and versatility are key, Allsite uses extruded aluminum frames in our tension fabric structures.
-Allsite benefits from aluminum’s malleability, allowing us to design a highly engineered product that is the perfect, stable shape for our fabric structures, providing not only highly reliable stability and strength, but also allowing us to provide large and pleasant open interior spaces for use in work and play.
+Recognizing the many advantages of aluminum where portability, durability and versatility are key, we use extruded aluminum frames in our tension fabric structures.
+Allsite benefits from aluminum’s malleability, allowing us to design a highly engineered product that is the perfect, stable shape for our fabric structures.
+Aluminum frames provide not only high stability and strength, but also allow us to provide large and pleasant open interior spaces for use in work and play.
 Aluminum is also a relatively low cost material, highly durable and recyclable, which helps Allsite to keep costs low for clients who buy or lease one of our structures.
-Its non-corrosive property means our all-weather aluminum framed-structures are appropriate for use in harsh outdoor conditions, like mining, environmental remediation, aviation, and virtually anywhere the building is installed.
-Here are some more reasons we use aluminum in our tension fabric buildings.
+Its non-corrosive properties means our all-weather aluminum framed-structures are appropriate for use in harsh outdoor conditions like mining, environmental remediation, aviation, and virtually anywhere the building is installed.
+Here are some more reasons we use aluminum in our tension fabric buildings and tent structures.

-If you’d like to learn more about our tension fabric structures and find out whether they are right for your application, contact our sales department today.
+If you’d like to learn more about our tension fabric structures and find out whether they are right for you, contact our sales department today.